Virtual acoustics in inhomogeneous media with single-sided access: Retrieving virtual sources and receivers from single-sided reflection data

-The proposed methodology can be applied to reflection data at a wide range of scales.
+{\bf Application to seismic reflection data.} The proposed methodology can be applied to reflection data at a wide range of scales.
 Next we apply our methodology to vintage seismic reflection data, acquired in 1994 over the V\o ring Basin by SAGA Petroleum A.S. (currently part of Statoil ASA).
+We use a smooth background model to define the initial estimates of the focusing functions.
 Figure \ref{Fig4} shows snapshots of $G(\bxB,\bxA,t)+G(\bxB,\bxA,-t)$ obtained from these seismic data.
 Again, the evolution of the retrieved wave field clearly includes the primary and multiply scattered events, which have been obtained directly from the recorded reflection data.
 In the background these snapshots show an independently obtained seismic image of the interfaces between the geological layers, for visualisation only.
 Note the consistency between the position of these interfaces and the apparent origin of scattering in the snapshots.